 Here are five things you can do to help you communicate and your kids listen.

 5 tips for getting your kids to listen the first time

 1 .
 Make sure your kids aren’t distracted when you are talking to them.

-2. Don’t ask them to do things that are higher than their maturity level (Age Matters).
+2. Don’t ask them to do things higher than their maturity level (Age Matters).

 Back to kids aren’t adults.

 Let’s say you ask your 5yo to go clean his room after his show is over.
-Thirty minutes pass, he turns off the show and then starts playing his legos.
+Thirty minutes pass, and he turns off the show and starts playing with his legos.

 There is a way to avoid this situation.

-It starts when you asked him to clean his room.
+It started when you asked him to clean his room.

 So what should you do differently?
-Well, if it were possible, have his reward for cleaning his room be watching a show.
-But if that wasn’t a viable solution then…
+Well, if possible, have his reward for cleaning his room be watching a show.
+But if that wasn’t a viable solution, then…

 After he turns off the show, get down to his level, make sure he’s looking you in the eyes, and say.